5gasp/CICD_Manager/README.md

 * The `RESULTS_FTP` variables should be updated to reflect the credentials and location of the results repository
 * The `CI_CD_MANAGER` URL should point to the URL on which the CI/CD Manager is exposed
 * The `DB` variables should be configured to reflect the credentials and location of the database
+* The `NODS` variables should be configured to reflect the credentials and location of the Network Application Onboarding and Deployment Services (made available through [OpenSlice](https://osl.etsi.org/))
 * The `TRVD` host should point to the URL on which the Test Results Visualization Dashboard is exposed.
 This dashboard is web interface that showcases the outcomes and results of the various testing processes, and is available at [https://github.com/5gasp/CICD-VisualizationDashboard](https://github.com/5gasp/CICD-VisualizationDashboard).
 Instructions on how to deploy this component can be found in its repository.